To lose what you never had, is there anything more pointlessly tragic?

 - The Great Man… avoids procrastination by learning to perceive time as a continuous stream, rather than breaking it down into segments which would give him the opportunity to excuse himself from jobs he would prefer not to be doing.

 - The Great Man… appreciates the value of time and therefore experience as a defining facet of a person’s character.
-He spends an equal amount of time gleaning a priori and a posteriori knowledge so that he first absorbs the wisdom of inspirational figures, and then applies this wisdom to his own life.
+He first absorbs the wisdom of inspirational figures, then applies this wisdom to his own life.

 - The Great Man… is never overburdened by the apparent meaningless and futile nature of life.
 Instead, he is grateful this ambiguity of objective purpose allows him the freedom to experiment with new transformative methods of increasing the happiness of other people, which in turn will contribute to his own happiness.

 - The Great Man… does not get caught up in externals.
-He refrains from tying his identity to possessions or plots of land; like him, each of these is temporary.
+He refrains from tying his identity to possessions or plots of land, each of these is temporary.
 Losing his home, the minuscule patch of the Earth most of us occupy and pretend we have permanent control over, would be of little consequence.
 The Universe is his home.

 - The Great Man… recognises his own vices and is constantly seeking to substitute these activities for ones of greater usefulness.
 Time misspent can never be regained.

 - The Great Man… always attempts to improve and align his internal and external circumstances.
 If internals outweigh externals he is left with false confidence.
 If externals outweigh internals he is left with false egoism.
-Thus he must keep both in check without fully committing to improving only one aspect.
+Striking a balance here is vital to long-term happiness.